-A two-sided marketplace benefiting from network effects also need to leveraging on other key elements:
+A two-sided marketplace benefiting from network effects also need to leverage other key elements:

 The chicken and egg strategy problem

-Before networks effect kick in, it takes momentum which can be built “artificially” by bringing in the “chicken” that will allow the platform to take off.
+Before the network’s effect kick in, it takes momentum which can be built “artificially” by bringing in the “chicken” that will allow the platform to take off.

-In the Amazon Flywheel Model, before would become the tech giant we know today, it needed to broaden the variety of good available on its store if it wanted to dominate the marketplace.
+In the Amazon Flywheel Model, before would become the tech giant we know today, it needed to broaden the variety of goods available in its store if it wanted to dominate the marketplace.

 Rather than wait for Amazon Virtuous Cycle made it possible for third-party sellers, which at the time were also competitors, to offer their products on the platform.to build up that variety,

 That solved the chicken and egg problem.
 As more sellers meant more variety, which was something customers valued a lot.
-That variety improved the customer experience which in turn made itspeed up its growth and take advantage of network effects!
+That variety improved the customer experience which in turn madespeed up its growth and take advantage of network effects!

 Beyond technology and into business model innovation

-One of the greatest misconceptions of platforms is that technology is all that matters for its success.
-However, a platform is, first of all, a business model and as such to avoid failure, in the long run, has to be able to build a distinctive business model that makes it hard to copy.
+One of the greatest misconceptions of platforms is that technology is all that matters for their success.
+However, a platform is, first of all, a business model, and as such to avoid failure, in the long run, one has to be able to build a distinctive business model that makes it hard to copy.
 Therefore, business model innovation is another key ingredient.

 There isn’t a single way to classify platform business models.
 Those, indeed, can be classified in several ways.
 For instance, based on the kind of interactions that the platform creates, but also on the type of relationships those same platforms nurture, or with a functional approach.